 The 2.7L and 3.5L V6 Tacoma engines both use a 14 mm drain plug.

-Here's a make/model/engine oil filter, oil type and oil capacity lookup tool I created to help you locate the correct oil filter and oil for Chevy, Ford, Dodge, Jeep, RAM vehicles.
+Here is a make/model/engine oil filter, oil type, and oil capacity lookup tool to help you find the correct oil filter and oil for Chevy, Ford, Dodge, Jeep, and RAM vehicles.

-This vehicle oil filter lookup tool is a work in progress and might be inaccurate.
-If you notice anything that need to be updated or improved, please feel free to contact me to let me know.
+This vehicle oil filter lookup tool is a work in progress and may be inaccurate for some entries.
+If you notice anything that needs to be updated or corrected, please feel free to contact me.